Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `GET api/v1/protected/teams/:team_id/applicants`

-Get the userIds for anyone that has requested to join this team as a map from userId the "PENDING" team status
+Get the userIds for anyone that has requested to join this team as a map from userId to the "PENDING" team status

 #### Request Body